vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 * `<BACKUP-FOLDER>`: the folder where you store backups, e.g., `/home/vega/backups`
 * `<VISOR-BIN>`: the path to the Vega Visor binary, e.g., `/home/vega/bin/visor`
 * `<VEGA-BIN>`: the path to the Vega core binary for `v0.71.4`, e.g., `/home/vega/bin/vega`
-* `<CHAIN-ID>`: new chain ID for network; it is required to pass as an argument for data-node, e.g., current chain ID on mainnet is: `vega-mainnet-0009`
+* `<CHAIN-ID>`: new chain ID for network; it is required to pass as an argument for data-node, e.g., current [proposed](https://github.com/vegaprotocol/networks/pull/171) value is: `vega-mainnet-0011`
 * `<POSTGRESQL-LINUX-USER>`: the user who runs the postgresql process

 The following are placeholders for the PostgreSQL connection details for the data node - the ones you put in the data node `config.toml`).